bitblik/client/assets/faq/faq_en.md

 You can cancel the hold invoice, and the Bitcoin should be returned to your LN wallet.
 This is typically possible if the offer is still in a `funded` state and not yet `reserved` or further along.

+**Why aren't the mobile apps distributed in google play store and apple app store?**\
+These platforms are not merely marketplaces; they are walled gardens governed by corporate gatekeepers who exercise absolute authority over what software users can install.
+This centralized model creates a single point of failure and a chokepoint for censorship.
+Apps that promote privacy-enhancing technologies, controversial political speech, or alternative economic models can be, and often are, delisted at the sole discretion of the platform owners, stifling innovation and the free exchange of ideas.

 ### Disputes

-If both the maker and taker disagree on the payment status or if there are issues with the transaction, the offer enters a `conflict` state, in which each party must provide evidences for the coordinator to resolve the dispute.
+If both the maker and taker disagree on the payment status or if there are issues with the transaction, the offer enters a `conflict` state, in which each party must provide evidences for the coordinator to resolve the dispute manually.

 **What kind of evidences will be required from me as a Maker?**
 TODO